 Summer is the one time of year red lipstick is not the answer.
 If you’re looking for a colour to define the season, go pink – there’s a lot more range in here than you might think.
 Whether your style is on the subtler side, or you like your mouth loud, we’ve got you sorted.

-Red Is Over: Here Are 10 Shades Of Pink Lipstick To Try This Summer
+Move Over Red: Here Are 10 Shades Of Pink Lipstick To Try This Spring

 Cherry Blossom Pink